alosadagrande/tekton-dpdk/blog.md

 The pipeline will be in charge of:

 * Starting the pipeline every time code is pushed into the master branch of the testPMD Git repository.
-* Pulling testPMD source code from the Git repository where the webhook is received.
+* Pulling testPMD source code from the Git repository where the webhook was triggered.
-* Pulling the DPDK base image from Red Hat's catalog registry.
+* Pulling the DPDK base image from Red Hat's catalog image registry.
-* Building the application using S2I strategy.
-Specific S2i scripts that describe how our application must be built are obtained from the same Git repository.
+* Building the application using S2i strategy.
+Specific S2i scripts that describe how our application must be built are stored in same Git repository.
-* Pushing the output image of this process into a public registry such as Quay.io.
+* Pushing the resulting image to a public registry such as Quay.io.
 * Deploying the new version of the application into the proper project running in another cluster, the CNF OpenShift cluster.